hltcoe/concrete-java/miscommunication/README.md

 `Communication`s.
 This allows for type safety to be added to Communication objects, providing a cleaner API for Java consumers of Concrete Communications.

-Basic wrappers can be found in the [miscommunication](src/main/java/edu/jhu/hlt/concrete/miscommunication), which include types for many popular use cases.
+Basic wrappers can be found in the [miscommunication](src/main/java/edu/jhu/hlt/concrete/miscommunication) package, which include types for many popular use cases.

 # Quick start
 Support you have a `Communication` object that you are certain pre-hoc contains `Sentence` objects.